LucasAmorimLima/Tindin-Challenger-Fase2/README.md

 1. Express

  Express is a minimaland flexible framework for node .js web application that provides a robust set of features for web and mobile applications.
-  It is simple to use and fulfil the requirements for a web api, it's also possible to find some more advanced features, but there are some cases thats Express is requested
+  It is simple to use and fulfil the requirements for a web api, it's also possible to find some more advanced features, but there are some cases thats Express is requested.

 2. Mongoose